Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Get-AzADGroupMember.md

 ### Example 3 - List members by piping

 ```
-PS C:\> Get-AzureRmADGroup -ObjectId 85F89C90-780E-4AA6-9F4F-6F268D322EEE | Get-AzureRmADGroupMember
+PS C:\> Get-AzADGroup -ObjectId 85F89C90-780E-4AA6-9F4F-6F268D322EEE | Get-AzADGroupMember
 ```

-Gets the AD group with object id '85F89C90-780E-4AA6-9F4F-6F268D322EEE' and pipes it to the Get-AzureRmADGroupMember cmdlet to list all members in that group.
+Gets the AD group with object id '85F89C90-780E-4AA6-9F4F-6F268D322EEE' and pipes it to the Get-AzADGroupMember cmdlet to list all members in that group.

 ## PARAMETERS